Vegetarianism: Indian subcontinent

+Mediterranean and ancient Greece

 Among the Hellenes, Egyptians, and others, vegetarianism had medical or ritual purification purposes.
 Vegetarianism was also practiced in ancient Greece and the earliest reliable evidence for vegetarian theory and practice in Greece dates from the 6th century BCE.
 The Orphics, a religious movement spreading in Greece at that time, also practiced and promoted vegetarianism.
 Greek teacher Pythagoras, who promoted the altruistic doctrine of metempsychosis, may have practiced vegetarianism, but is also recorded as eating meat.
 A fictionalized portrayal of Pythagoras appears in Ovid's Metamorphoses, in which he advocates a form of strict vegetarianism.
 It was through this portrayal that Pythagoras was best known to English-speakers throughout the early modern period and, prior to the coinage of the word "vegetarianism", vegetarians were referred to in English as "Pythagoreans".
 Vegetarianism was also practiced about six centuries later in another instance (30 BCE–50 CE) in the northern Thracian region by the Moesi tribe (who inhabited present-day Serbia and Bulgaria), feeding themselves on honey, milk, and cheese.

+East Asia

-Emperor Tenmu began bans on killing and eating meat in 675 CE in Japan.
+Emperor Tenmu began bans on the killing for and eating of meat in 675 CE in Japan.

 In Japan in 675, the Emperor Tenmu prohibited the killing and the eating of meat during the busy farming period between April and September but excluded the eating of wild birds and wild animals.
 These bans and several others that followed over the centuries were overturned in the nineteenth century during the Meiji Restoration.
 In China, during the Song dynasty, Buddhist cuisine became popular enough that vegetarian restaurants appeared where chefs used ingredients such as beans, gluten, root vegetables and mushrooms to create meat analogues including pork, fowl, eggs and crab roe and many meat substitutes used even today such as tofu, seitan and konjac originate in Chinese Buddhist cuisine.